 - 1. Remove balloon protector.
 Inspect the catheter for damage prior to insertion. - 2.
 Check that all connections are tight.
 Fill and purge the dilatation balloon.
-Prime and flush the distal lumen. - Prepare a peripheral vein site for catheter insertion.
-The femoral vein is a recommended site for insertion - 4.
-Under fluoroscopic guidance advance the guidewire to the desired position.
+Prime and flush the distal lumen. - 3.
+Prepare a peripheral vein site for catheter insertion.
+The femoral vein is a recommended site for insertion. - Under fluoroscopic guidance advance the guidewire to the desired position.
 Pass the catheter over the guidewire.
-An introducer should be utilized to facilitate catheter insertion. - 5.
-Advance the catheter into the heart and through the valve under fluoroscopic guidance.
+An introducer should be utilized to facilitate catheter insertion. - Advance the catheter into the heart and through the valve under fluoroscopic guidance.
 Place the catheter to position the mid-length of the balloon within the valve.

-- 6. The distal lumen is provided for guidewire tracking.
-An inflation device with pressure gauge is required to monitor inflation pressure [refer to package label for RBP]. - 7.
-Perform dilatations using either a 50/50 or a 75/25 solution of saline and contrast medium, respectively.
+A radiopaque band[s] defines the center [or shoulders, if two] of the dilatation balloon. - The distal lumen is provided for guidewire tracking.
+An inflation device with pressure gauge is required to monitor inflation pressure frefer to package label for RBPI. - Perform dilatations using either a 50/50 or a 75/25 solution of saline and contrast medium, respectively.
 Patient monitoring is required during dilatations.
 Balloon can be either partially or fully inflated to achieve dilatation.
 DO NOT EXCEED THE RBP. - 8.
 Deflate the balloon by drawing a vacuum with an inflation device with pressure gauge.
 NOTE: The greater the vacuum applied and held during withdrawal, the lower the deflated balloon profile.
 Gently withdraw the catheter.
-As the balloon exits the vessel, use a smooth, gentle, steady motion. - If resistance is felt upon removal, then the balloon, guidewire and the sheath should be removed together as a unit under fluoroscopic guidance, particularly if balloon rupture or leakage is known or suspected.
+As the balloon exits the vessel, use a smooth, gentle, steady motion.
+If resistance is felt upon removal, then the balloon, guidewire and the sheath should be removed together as a unit under fluoroscopic guidance, particularly if balloon rupture or leakage is known or suspected.
 This may be accomplished by firmly grasping the balloon catheter and sheath as a unit and withdrawing both together, using a gentle twisting motion combined with traction. - Apply pressure to the insertion site according to standard practice or hospital protocol for percutaneous vascular procedures.